Furiosa: A Mad Max Saga: Future

 In the days after the film's disappointing opening weekend, pundits suggested that it had lowered the chances that Warner Bros. would greenlight Mad Max: The Wasteland, a second Fury Road prequel focusing on Max Rockatansky that Miller had teased for years.
 At that time (May 2024), The Hollywood Reporter reported that The Wasteland was not yet in development.
 Miller had previously clarified that The Wastelands source material (lore and other background material written in preparation for Fury Road) had not yet been adapted into a screenplay.
 He also said that he was "waiting to see the reception on Furiosa" before taking more concrete steps to develop The Wasteland into a feature film.

-Several weeks after the release of Furiosa, Hardy (who was promoting The Bikeriders at the time) said "I don't think it's happening" in an interview, either talking about his involvement in the film or the film itself.
+Several weeks after the release of Furiosa, Tom Hardy (who was promoting The Bikeriders at the time) said "I don't think it's happening" in an interview, either talking about his involvement in the film or the film itself.
 In October 2024, while promoting Venom: The Last Dance, Hardy was further asked about whether he'll reprise his role for an additional Mad Max film, responding: "No, I haven't been told anything about it yet, but obviously I'd love to do that ...
 George already has a script called The Wasteland, which is like quite specific, so I'm aware of that.
 It depends on whether they're making it."

 In February 2025, Miller stated in an interview with Vulture that he was still interested in making The Wasteland despite Furiosas underperformance at the box office and would do so if given permission by Warner Bros, but he admitted that he wanted to focus on other projects first.